ajayragh97/gifmaker/README.md

 # gifmaker
-python script to make gif files from image sequence Tested on python 3.6.8
+python script to make gif files from image sequence tested on python 3.6.8